CtrHellenicStudies/AHCIP_data-migration/README.md

-#homcom#
+#AHCIP_data-migration#

-**Summary**:  Converting source data for CHS Homer Commentary from streaming format to tabular format suitable for use in a CITE Collection.
+**Summary**:  Converting source data for CHS "A Homer Commentary in Progress" (AHCIP) from streaming format to tabular format suitable for use in a CITE Collection.

 Source data (in the "streaming format" documented below) is first flattened to a simple `csv` file.
 The simple `csv` file is then expanded with a citable URN for each comment, and modified by reformatting references to passages commented on as CTS URNs.